 Vitamin D's Many Benefits & Vitamin D Deficiency Symptoms

-We also tend to have less efficient absorption of vitamin D as we age.
+Additionally, Vitamin D absorption tends to decrease as we age.
 Darker skin and living at higher latitudes also increases the risk.

 People with a higher risk of low vitamin D levels include: